filteredwaterdev/true-ai-export/bug-reports/anthropic.md

 affecting paying users who believe they have saved a complete record when they have not.

-A particularly clear illustration of this regression: Cmd-F browser search works correctly across the full conversation — the browser can find text anywhere in the session regardless of scroll position — while Cmd-C copies only the DOM fragment.
+A curious illustration of this regression: Cmd-F browser search works correctly across the full conversation — the browser can find text anywhere in the session regardless of scroll position — while Cmd-C copies only the DOM fragment.